How to Optimize Real Estate Investment Portfolios with a Focus on Environmental Sustainability?

 The real estate sector, once seen as a traditional and slow-moving industry, is rapidly evolving.
 It’s no longer just about location, location, location, but increasingly about sustainability, sustainability, sustainability.
 ESG principles are becoming a non-negotiable part of the investment menu, as investors, financial institutions, and property companies are acknowledging the risks associated with climate change.

-A voir aussi : What Are the Considerations for Installing Electric Car Charging Points in New Developments?
+A lire aussi : What Are the Considerations for Installing Electric Car Charging Points in New Developments?

 ESG is not a new term in the business world, but its relevance in real estate has surged in recent years.
 The property market, responsible for nearly 40% of energy consumption and a third of global greenhouse gas emissions, plays a significant role in the fight against climate change.
 The growing awareness of this has prompted companies and investors to pay more attention to ESG principles when making investment decisions.